ccbs-stradl/mdd-symptom-gwas/mdd-symptom-gsem-model-hdl.md

 ```

     ## [1] "Running primary model"
-    ## [1] "The model as initially specified failed to converge.
-A lower bound of 0 on residual variances has been automatically added to try and troubleshoot this."
-    ## [1] "Calculating model chi-square"
     ## [1] "Calculating CFI"
     ## [1] "Calculating Standardized Results"
     ## [1] "Calculating SRMR"
     ## elapsed
-    ##  11.619
+    ##   1.588
     ## [1] "The S matrix was smoothed prior to model estimation due to a non-positive definite matrix.
-The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.00320242979228444 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  0.503272846601034 .
+The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.00320242979228444 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  0.371393316703468 .
 We recommend setting the smooth_check argument to true if you are going to run a multivariate GWAS."

     ## Warning in usermodel(symptoms_covstruct, estimation = "DWLS", model =
     ## pop_psych_veg_bif.model): A difference greater than .025 was observed pre- and